University of Massachusetts Amherst Course Numbering System:

 Residency Classification For Tuition Purposes:

 Tuition is assessed based upon the student's residency classification.
-At the time of application, the Graduate Student Service Center determines each applicant's residency classification based upon information in the applicant's Residency Statement and the current Board of Trustees Rules and Regulations Governing the Residency Status of Students For Tuition Purposes.
+At the time of application, the Graduate Student Service Center determines each applicant's residency classification based upon information in the applicant's Residency Statement and the current Rules and Regulations Governing the Residency Status of Students For Tuition Purposes.
 The applicant must submit an affidavit to support his/her claim to Massachusetts residency status.

 A person shall be classified as a Massachusetts resident only if they have resided in the Commonwealth of Massachusetts for purposes other than attending an educational institution for twelve months immediately preceding the student’s entry or reentry as a student.